 Pick your own at Bauer Berry Farm in Champlin, Minnesota.
 We are the people who proudly produce your food.
 We grow strawberries, blueberries and sweet corn for people who like to eat local and safe food.
 We are 30 minutes north/northwest of Minneapolis in the community of Champlin.
 We provide pick your own strawberries or blueberries fresh from the field.
 Keep in mind that pick your own does not mean that you can eat all you want while picking.
 “One or two are good to try, but after that you have to buy”.
 Come join your neighbors for healthy food!

 If you want to have an email sent to your Inbox with current picking options, just sign up to “Join Our Email List” on our home page.
-Please check back at this web site, or call our produce hotline for more updates.
 We encourage you to phone before you leave to get the latest information on changes in hours due to the weather or picking conditions.
 That number is 763-421-4384.